 When your front porch is designed so that the elements minimally affect the space, you can’t go wrong with some good old-fashioned creature comforts.
 Blankets, pillows, and cushions allow you to easily change your front porch color palette while making the entrance to your home feel cozy and inviting.
-A logical place to keep blankets is to drape them across a bench or swing.
-Bench and swing cushions are also the perfect accessories for a quick pop of color.
+A logical place for blankets is to drape them across benches or swings.
+Bench and swing cushions as well as pillows are also the perfect accessories for a quick pop of color.

 Our favorite combinations:

 - Adirondack chairs and rocking chairs